bryanherger/vertica-datasketch/README.md

 To install, copy the library and SOURCES/install.sql to a Vertica node.
 Edit install.sql and copy the correct library path and file name at the top, then run with `vsql -f install.sql`

 ## Examples
-Theta sketch is used to estimate cardinality.
+Theta sketch and Hll sketch used to estimate cardinality.
 Frequency sketch is used to estimate most common items.
 Consider the following table and sketches:
 ```
 dbadmin=> select * from freq order by v1;
  v1